Popular Front for the Liberation of the Occupied Arabian Gulf

+History

-The PFLOAG was organized in 1968 as the successor to the Dhofar Liberation Front.
-The program adopted was strongly tinged with communism.
-Its aim was to establish a "democratic people's republic" and to expel the British army from Oman.
+The group developed from the Dhofar Liberation Front, and adopted the name PFLOAG in September 1968.
+PFLOAG's goal was the establishment of an Arab socialist state in the Gulf region through the strategy of fighting a people's war.
+PFLOAG sought to expel British forces from Oman.
 The Front sought to establish a constitution, abolish martial law, restore freedom of the press and expression and ensure the rights of minorities.
 On economic issues, it intends to nationalize the oil companies, develop industries and implement land reform.
-The Front calls for more social justice and affirms its support for all Asian, African and Latin American liberation movements.
+The Front called for more social justice and affirms its support for all Asian, African and Latin American liberation movements.
 References are also made to the Palestinian struggle.
 The rebels open schools to which both boys and girls have access (girls' education was forbidden in Oman until 1970).
 Tribalism was fought against and social relations tended to evolve, with a specific place given to women, including in the armed struggle.

+PFLOAG's leadership described their stance as Marxist-Leninist.

 Having close relations to the government of South Yemen, the PFLOAG opened an office there.
 With South Yemeni support, PFLOAG guerrillas were able to seize control over large sections of western Dhofar.
 In August 1969 PFLOAG captured the town of Rakhyut.
+China, which sought to continue deepening its relations with South Yemen and viewed PFLOAG as proteges of the National Liberation Front in South Yemen, supported PFLOAG.
+China distanced itself from PFLOAG in 1971 as part of efforts to improve its diplomatic relations with the Arab states.